AyushKejriwal/Mobile-Recharge-System/README.md

 # Mobile Recharge System
 Aim is to create a mobile recharge system to streamline the process and improve the customer experience for a recharge store.
-This project is to check the basics of python
+This project is to checks the basics of python

 Objectives
 * Initialise data and control structures in Python.